torbsd/torbsd.github.io/porting-pets.md

 *Just because it says "yes" next to a BSD ports system doesn't mean it's current or works correctly*

 These are loose categorizations of the ports.
 Where there is no consensus among the BSDs on category, we chose whichever was already ported, then the more specific category, for example __net-p2p__ over __net__.
 For the ports we are unsure how to categorize or haven't approached yet, we have put them under [misc](#misc).
+But overall, the categories are just a basic guide.

 [editors](#editors)  &#8916; [graphics](#graphics) &#8916;  [mail](#mail) &#8916; [misc](#misc) &#8916; [net](#net) &#8916; [net-im](#net-im) &#8916; [net-p2p](#net-p2p) &#8916; [security](#security) &#8916; [sysutils](#sysutils) &#8916; [www](#www)